Desmond Lim: Political career

 In 2013, after Palmer resigned from the PAP and gave up his parliamentary seat in Punggol East SMC, a by-election was scheduled to be held on 26 January.
 Lim announced his decision to contest as a SDA candidate in the by-election, which turned out to be a four-cornered fight pitting Lim against three other candidates: Koh Poh Koon of PAP; Lee of WP; and Kenneth Jeyaretnam of RP.
 On 21 January, Lim started uploading a series of videos of his speeches, calling it an "online rally" and talking about issues such as the high costs of living and high property prices in Singapore.
 Although he was derided for his poor diction, he said he was not disheartened and felt that he should not be judged on his command of English, but on how he could serve the people.
 It was also reported that some residents admired his "underdog indefatigability".

 Lim ultimately lost the by-election, having garnered just 0.57% of the vote, the lowest among the four candidates: Lee won with 54.5% of the vote, while Koh and Jeyaratnam had 43.73% and 1.2% respectively.
 As he had lower than 12.5% of the vote, Lim forfeited his S$14,500 election deposit, becoming the second candidate in Singaporean electoral history after Harbans Singh to forfeit his election deposit twice.
 His electoral result of 0.57% was at the time the lowest any candidate or party got in an election since Singapore gained independence in 1965, beating Teo Kim Hoe's result of 0.81% in 1984.

 Lim joined a six-member SDA team contesting in Pasir Ris–Punggol GRC again during the 2015 general election against the PAP team led by Deputy Prime Minister Teo Chee Hean.
 The SDA team lost to the PAP team with 27.11% of the vote against the PAP team's 72.89%.

 In 2020, Lim announced that he would be stepping down from his position as SDA chairman after the general election that year.
 He joined a five-member SDA team to contest in a three-cornered fight in Pasir Ris–Punggol GRC against the PAP team led by Senior Minister Teo Chee Hean and another team from the opposition Peoples Voice led by Lim Tean.
 The SDA team lost with 23.67% against the PAP team's 64.16%, but did better than the Peoples Voice team's 12.17%.

 In 2025, Lim decided to carry on as the SDA chairman as he claimed that he was "talked into carrying on in his role".
 He subsequently led the SDA team again in the newly formed Pasir Ris-Changi GRC for the 2025 Singaporean general election against the PAP team led by Indranee Rajah where they lost with 32.34% of the vote compared to the 67.66% of the PAP.

 Personal life

-Lim is married and has a child.
+Lim is married and has a son.